-Whiplash is the common term used to describe strains and sprains of the muscles in the neck and head.
+Whiplash is the common term used to describe strains and sprains of the muscles, tendons, and ligaments in the neck and head.
 Usually, this is associated with some sort of sudden impact, like a car accident, sports injury, or fall.

 Ligaments are strong elastic fibers that hold joints together.
 When they are suddenly overstretched and injured by sudden trauma, the joint can become temporarily unstable.
-OT protects the injured area, your brain will cause the surrounding muscles to tighten and spasm to prevent additional movement that might cause more damage.
-If the muscles and tendons are also injured, other muscles might be recruited to help out, so you may also have stiffness and limited motion in other areas of your body (It’s all connected!).
-Common Symptoms of Whiplash Injuries
+To protect the injured area, your brain will cause the surrounding muscles to tighten and spasm to limit movement that might cause more damage.
+If those muscles and tendons are also injured, other muscles might be recruited to help out, so you may also have stiffness and limited motion in other areas of your body, like your upper back and shoulders, or even your lower back — It’s all connected!

 - neck pain and stiffness